Skip to content

 China is a significant source of cork imports into the United States, with approximately $575B in total bilateral trade.

-The current tariff framework for cork from China reflects the post-SCOTUS landscape: a 10% Section 122 tariff replaced the previously higher IEEPA rates after the Court's February 2026 ruling.
+The current tariff framework for cork from China reflects the post-SCOTUS landscape: a 10% base tariff under the Section 301 forced-labor tariff that replaced the flat 10% Section 122 rate on July 24, 2026, which had itself replaced the previously higher IEEPA rates after the Court's February 2026 ruling.

 Cork from China are also subject to Section 301 tariffs, which range from 25% to 100% depending on the specific product classification.
 Section 301 tariffs were not affected by the Supreme Court ruling and remain in full effect.
-Combined with the Section 122 base rate, importers may face effective rates of 35% or more.
+Combined with the 10% forced-labor base rate, importers may face effective rates of about 35% or more.

 Key products in HTS Chapter 45 imported from China include Wine corks, Cork flooring, Cork insulation, Cork boards, Agglomerated cork, and Cork gaskets.